pennlabs/WKPennLogin/README.md

 ## [CocoaPods](http://cocoapods.org)

-To integrate `WKZombie` into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate `WKPennLogin` into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 use_frameworks!